michael-duren/stickit/README.md

 ## Deployment

-Before pushing to Heroku, run `npm run build` in terminal.
-This will create a build folder that contains the code Heroku will be pointed at.
-You can test this build by typing `npm start`.
-Keep in mind that `npm start` will let you preview the production build but will **not** auto update.
+- Run `npm run build` to place the React build in the `build` folder.
+Test the build with `npm run start`
+- Deploy to hosting service of choice
 - You will have to rebuild database for production.

 ## Project Structure